ttscoff/bunch/bunch-files/logic.md

 ### Combine Dialogs and Conditions

 You can set a variable using a dialog, and then use an if/else block to perform different actions based on the choice.
-In its simplest form, this is essentially the same as just having a dialog run different snippets based on user selection, but by setting a variable you can have multiple if/else blocks, and the variable is passed to snippets, allowing if/else blocks to be nested.
+In its simplest form, this is essentially the same as just having a dialog run different snippets based on user selection, but by setting a variable you can have multiple if/else blocks, and the variable is passed to snippets (which can also contain their own if/else blocks).

 ```bunch
 my_var = ?[Option 1, Option 2, Option 3] "Which option?"